mitterio/server-custom-profile-demo/README.md

-# Server for Running Timeline Events Demo
+# Server for Running Custom Profiles Demo

-This is a lightweight utility server to help you run the Timeline Events demo app for all platforms:
+This is a lightweight utility server to help you run the Custom Profiles demo app for all platforms:

 * Android - [https://github.com/mitterio/android-timeline-events-demo](https://github.com/mitterio/android-timeline-events-demo)